Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Introduction

-Within this framework, we define a new and useful class of systems, which we term \emph{Linear Time-Invariant in Expectation} (LTIE).
-In an LTIE system, the mean impulse response is constant, $\mu(t, \tau) = \mu(\tau)$, but the system still exhibits stochastic fluctuations.
+Within this framework, we define a useful class of laws over impulse responses, which we term \emph{Linear Time-Invariant in Expectation} (LTIE).
+In an LTIE channel model, the mean impulse response is constant, $\mu(t, \tau) = \mu(\tau)$, but the system still exhibits stochastic fluctuations.
 This concept is related to, but more general than, the "mean LTI" or "line-of-sight" component in channel models like Rician fading, as our framework allows for arbitrary, non-stationary covariance structures for the fluctuations around this constant mean.
-The LTIE concept provides a crucial conceptual bridge, as it perfectly describes the posterior distribution obtained from performing Bayesian inference on a classic, deterministic LTI system.
-In this context, our uncertainty about the true impulse response is captured precisely by the stochastic term $\mathcal{E}$.
-The novelty of this work lies in leveraging this generalized framework with modern machine learning tools, namely Bayesian neural networks and Gaussian processes, to perform robust, uncertainty-aware estimation of the impulse response.
+The LTIE concept provides a crucial conceptual bridge: when inference is performed in a model class that enforces or symmetrically favors time-invariant impulse responses, a deterministic but unknown LTI system induces an LTIE posterior law over impulse responses whose mean is time-invariant.
+In this sense, intrinsic channel variability and epistemic uncertainty are unified through the same posterior representation $h=\mu+\mathcal{E}$, even though they correspond to different underlying sources of randomness before conditioning on data.
+The novelty of this work lies not in positing a constant-mean random channel per se, but in the Bayesian posterior interpretation of this representation and in leveraging the generalized framework with modern machine learning tools, namely Bayesian neural networks and Gaussian processes, to perform robust, uncertainty-aware estimation of the impulse response.
 In the following sections, we develop this framework for both continuous and discrete-time systems, deriving key statistical properties and discussing their implications.